HomomorphicEncryption/SparseLWEkit/README.md

 ## Supported Attacks for Each Tool

-Here we give a table listing attacks which may be among the most competitive for sparse secret LWE instances, and we describe which tool(s) estimate their cost.
+Here we give a table listing attacks which may be among the most competitive for sparse secret LWE instances, and we describe which tool(s) estimates their cost.
 Where possible we provide a link to the implementation of the estimate.

 | Attack                                                                              | [Lattice estimator](https://github.com/malb/lattice-estimator)                                                            | [LWE-benchmarking](https://github.com/facebookresearch/LWE-benchmarking)   | [SparseLWE-estimator](https://github.com/yonghaason/SparseLWE-estimator)   | [PrimalMeetLWE](https://github.com/yonghaason/PrimalMeetLWE/tree/main/estimator)   |